sharekey/meteor-vite/README.md

     ],
 })
 ```
-You can then write your code from the `vite.ts` entry point and it will be handled by Vite! ⚡️
+You can then write your code from the `vite.ts` file, and it will be handled by Vite! ⚡️

 ## Example with Vue 3
 ```js